aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE Lecture 21.md

 		v1 = stack pop
 		visit v1
 		mark v1 as visited
-		for all unvisited adjacents of v1
-			add to stack
+		for all unvisited adjacents of v1 that havent already been added to stack add to stack
 ```
 # Single Source Shortest Path Problem